arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 ![Building a Docker Image](assets/docker_build.png)

-You will be able to see similar result if everything went successfully.
+You will see a confirmation message indicating the image's readiness if the build completes successfully.

 #### Run The Docker Image (Builder)

-Once the *Docker Image* is ready, we will run the image with the `-v` argument to mount a volume.
-This allows you to use a host directory inside the Docker image, so you can store all the data and build artifacts safely.
+After preparing the Docker image, it is time to run it with the *`-v`* option to mount a host directory as a volume inside the container.
+This step is important for preserving data and build artifacts beyond the container's lifecycle.

-***If you do not use a volume while running the image, you will lose the data when the image stops***
+***Skipping the volume mount (`-v`) will result in data loss once the container has stopped.***

-Run the `yocto-build` builder image with following command:
+To run the *`yocto-build`* image and begin an interactive session, use the following command, replacing *`<source>`* with your host directory path:

 ```bash
 docker run -v <source>:/dockerVolume -it yocto-build bash
 ```

-We need to switch to the `builder` user with the following command after the previous process, and the password is **builder**:
+Once inside the container, switch to the *`builder`* user to proceed with the build process.
+The password for the builder user is **builder**:

 ```bash
 su builder